-Gout tophi: Rarely as a single finding; usually multiple; at first soft, yellowish, later increasingly coarse, mostly painless nodules due to deposition of precipitated uric acid salts in the skin.
+Gouty tophi: Rarely as a single finding; usually multiple; initially soft, yellowish, later increasingly coarse, usually painless nodules due to deposition of precipitated uric acid salts in the skin.

-Keratosis actinica: Usually flat, firmly adhering scaling; a slight painfulness may be present, but no intense pain.
+Keratosis actinica: Usually flat adherent scaling; mild pain may be present, but not intense pain.

-Squamous cell carcinoma: Important DD; clinically not always definable although the typical pain of CNCH is missing.
-Histology is conclusive. .
+Squamous cell carcinoma: Important DD; clinically not always definite although the typical pain of CNCH is absent.
+Histology is conclusive.

 TherapyThis section has been translated automatically.

-- The safest therapy is the complete surgical removal of the painful nodules by means of wedge excision, as recurrences can only be prevented if the removal is sufficiently generous.
+- The safest therapy is the complete surgical removal of the painful nodules by means of wedge excision, since recurrences can only be prevented if the removal is sufficiently extensive.

-- The so-called "punch and graft procedure" represents a surgical therapy variant.
-In this technique, the lesional skin with the underlying cartilage is punched out and the defect is covered with full skin.
+- A surgical therapy variant is the so-called "punch and graft procedure".
+In this technique, the lesional skin with the underlying cartilage is punched out and the defect is covered with full thickness skin.

-Alternatively, intralesional glucocorticoid injections with triamcinolone (e.g. Volon A crystal suspension diluted 1:5 with LA like lidocaine 1%).
-Initial success is good, with prompt pain relief.
-Continuous success is doubtful.
+Alternative: Intralesional glucocorticoid injections with triamcinolone (e.g. Volon A crystal suspension diluted 1:5 with LA such as lidocaine 1%).
+Initial success is good, with prompt diminishing pain.
+Long-term success is doubtful.

-Alternative: Therapy with electrocautery and curettage for superficial changes can be considered.
+Alternative: therapeutic trial by electrocautery and curettage for superficial changes may be considered.

-Alternative: Topical glucocorticoids (Remark: only moderate success in chronic conditions).
+Alternative: Topical glucocorticoids (Note: only moderate chance of success in chronic conditions).

 Alternative: Pressure relief by individually adapted ear protection bandage.
-Possibly pillow with auricular recess.
+If necessary, pillow with auricular recess ("donut pillow").